-Diane and Carla have been known to come close to breaking out into one.
+Diane and Carla are known to come close to breaking out into one.
 One time, they even cat-hiss at each other!

-Celebrity Paradox: On the 1988 episode "To All the Girls I've Loved Before," the guys were talking about female celebrities they found attractive.
-Norm mentioned Jill Eikenberry of L.A.
+Celebrity Paradox: On the 1988 episode "To All the Girls I've Loved Before," the guys are talking about female celebrities they find attractive.
+Norm mentions Jill Eikenberry of L.A.
 Law, which aired at 10 PM on Thursdays at the time, and which raises questions about how that show exists in the Cheers universe, and, if the Cheers gang were to have turned on NBC on a Thursday night at 9 PM, what would they see.

-Character Filibuster: Diane, who has written a long-winded novel, recorded a long-winded answering machine message, and made long-winded speeches.
+Character Filibuster: Diane, who has written a long-winded novel, recorded a long-winded answering machine message, and makes long-winded speeches.

-She even once wrote a letter of resignation to Sam that went on for pages and pages.
+She even once writes a letter of resignation to Sam that goes on for about 20 pages.

 It even has at least one graph.

-Her novel became a screenplay only after several thousand pages were cut.
-She was baffled why the original novel was never picked up.
+Her novel becomes a screenplay only after several thousand pages are cut.
+She is baffled as to why the original novel was never picked up.